LoselessLive/vue-decorators/README.md

 ## Decorators

-Vue-decorators has 16 decorators, for example:
+Vue-decorators has many decorators, for example:

 * `@Component` or `@Component({ ... })`
 * `@InjectComponents({ ... })`